Save (goaltender)

-In ice hockey, a goaltender is credited with a save when they prevent a shot by the opponent from entering the net.
+In ice hockey and association football, a goaltender is credited with a save when they prevent a shot by the opponent from entering the net.
 A goaltender's efficiency in stopping shots, the save percentage, is calculated as a percentage of shots stopped divided by the total number of shots on goal.
 If a goaltender makes all the saves within a game it is called a shutout.
 In association football this is called a clean sheet.